 The telephones are made of polycarbonate plastic.
-The display and speaker, as well as the 21-key keypad, transceiver printed circuit board (PCB), microphone, charger and headphone connectors, and power button are contained within clam shell form-factor housing.
-The phone accepts 3V mini subscriber identity module (SIM) cards that fit into the SIM holder next to the battery.
-These telephones feature a 96 x 64 pixel high-resolution color graphics display and an external antenna.
+The display and speaker, as well as the 21-key keypad, transceiver printed circuit board (PCB), microphone, charger and headphone connectors, and power button are contained within the candy bar form-factor housing.
+The user-replaceable 920 mAh Lithium-Ion (Li-Ion) battery provides up to 180 minutes of talk time with up to 250 hours of standby time.
+The phone accepts 1.8v and 3V mini subscriber identity module (SIM) cards that fit into the SIM holder next to the battery.
+These telephones feature a 96 x 64 pixel color graphics display and an internal antenna.